Mitgliederverwaltung am Laptop

 In any case, a data protection provision must be adapted to your needs and requirements in the club.
 Just as statutes differ in every club, data protection regulations must also be individually coordinated with the club.
 We have therefore deliberately given you the opportunity to change our pattern at your discretion in order to tailor it specifically to your club.

-Concentrated knowledge in the club handbook
+Concentrated club knowledge in the club handbook

 Vereinshandbuch